 Go where the people are

 The best pintxos bars should be busy—that means the food is good.
-If you find yourself in a pintxos bar alone or one that’s sparkling clean (trash on the floor is a sign of great place in Spain), you should probably go elsewhere.
+If you find yourself in a bar alone or one that’s sparkling clean (trash on the floor is a sign of great place in Spain), you should probably go elsewhere.

-To succeed at a pintxos bar, you may need to be assertive.
+You may need to be assertive to succeed.
 These are busy places with lots of hungry people vying for service.
 Angle up to the bar, stake out your space, and do whatever you can to catch the bartender’s eye.

 Order from the blackboard

 Typically, there are two ways to order pintxos—from the bar or from the blackboard.

 How to order from the (often massive) spread on the bar depends on the restaurant.
 At some bars, you can pick up the pintxos yourself.
 At others, you’ll point or tell the bartender what you want, and they will put it on a plate for you.
 Knowing certain food terms in Spanish (or, better yet, Basque) comes in handy here, but restaurant and bar employees often speak English well.

 The pintxos on the bar are generally served cold, but there are a few items that may be heated up.
 While the displays are a festival of fabulous looking food, they’re often not the house specialties.
 For those, you’ll want to look at the blackboard.